 This is the term generally used for any mechanism which is triggered into action by a sensor.

-Think smart cameras triggered by motion or light switches triggered by your voice – in these cases this cameras and switches are actuators.
+Think smart cameras triggered by motion or light switches triggered by your voice – in these cases this cameras and switches are the actuators that respond to signals from external sensors or input devices such as motion detectors, microphones, or good old remote controls or apps.

 AirPlay is the name of Apple’s wireless protocol used to enable audio and video streaming over a wireless network between compatible devices.